 - Provide support to programmatic developments within the department, commonly, but not necessarily exclusively, in the area of the newly recruited colleague (e.g. GE support, conference support);

-- Provide appropriate and balanced support to other new colleagues or programmatic needs in the department (e.g. support to other new colleagues at the same rank, support to the department’s efforts to advance its diversity goals more generally).
+- Provide appropriate and balanced support to other new colleagues or programmatic needs in the department (e.g. support to other new colleagues at the same rank, support to the department’s efforts to advance its diversity, equity, and inclusion goals more generally).

 A department or unit is eligible to apply for these funds: